Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Introduction

+Furthermore, most of these papers assume a Cobb-Douglas production function, which ensures that an equilibrium always exists, whatever the input-output network and independently of the productivities of the firms.
+More recently, \cite{baqaee2018} and \cite{farhibaqaee2019} extended such work using Constant Elasticity of Substitution (CES) production functions, showing in particular that they induce non-linear effects that can cause the amplification of small shocks, all while remaining at economic equilibrium.
+Another similar line was recently exploited by~\cite{Pichler2020ProductionNA,Pichler2021InAO,Pichler2021ModelingSS}, where both CES-like production functions and non-equilibrium dynamics were exploited to forecast the economic shock due to the Covid-19 pandemic lockdowns.
+See in particular the Introduction of ~\cite{Pichler2020ProductionNA} for a comprehensive discussion about substitution effects in production functions and their macroeconomic consequences.

-In this paper, we want to revisit these ideas within the framework of network economies, where firms interact through a supply/demand (or input/output) network.
-Such models have recently become popular as a way to generate excess aggregate volatility, as shocks may possibly propagate through the input-output network.
-However, the seminal papers of Long \& Plosser~\cite{long1983real}, and of Acemoglu, Carvalho \& collaborators~\cite{acemoglu2012network} are studied within the ``adiabatic'' framework discussed above.
-Furthermore, these papers assume a Cobb-Douglas production function, which ensures that an equilibrium always exists, whatever the input-output network and independently of the productivities of the firms.
-But as shown in \cite{moranb}, for more general production functions (such as the Constant Elasticity of Substitution -- CES -- family) equilibrium ceases to exist when the average connectivity of the network is too large, firm productivities are too low, or markups are too large.
+But as argued long ago by \cite{hawkins1948some} and \cite{hs_condition} for Leontief economies, and more recently by two of us, \cite{moranb}, for more general CES production functions, equilibrium may cease to exist when the average connectivity of the network is too large, firm productivities are too low, or markups are too large.
 In these cases, the description of a time evolving economy as a succession of static equilibria just does not make sense.
-In fact, Moran \& Bouchaud~\cite{moranb} argue, in the spirit of a conjecture by Bak, Chen, Scheinkmann and Woodford~\cite{bak1993aggregate}, that economies may generically sit close to a point where equilibrium disappears.
+In fact, \cite{moranb} argue, in the spirit of a conjecture by \cite{bak1993aggregate}, that real economies could generically be sitting close to a point where general equilibrium disappears.